What is Dysport?

 You should not receive Dysport if you are allergic to botulinum toxin or cow's milk, or if you have an infection, swelling, or muscle weakness in the area where the medicine will be injected.

 Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
 Some of these effects can occur up to several weeks after receiving a Dysport injection.
 This injection should be given only by a trained medical professional, even when used for cosmetic purposes.
 Botox is another brand of botulinum toxin injection.
 Do not seek botulinum toxin injections from more than one medical professional at a time.
-If you switch healthcare providers, be sure to tell your new provider how long it has been since your last botulinum toxin injectio.
+If you switch healthcare providers, be sure to tell your new provider how long it has been since your last botulinum toxin injection.

 Before receiving Dysport injection, tell your doctor if you have ALS (Lou Gehrig's disease), myasthenia gravis, Lambert-Eaton syndrome, a breathing disorder, trouble swallowing, facial muscle weakness, a change in the appearance of your face, seizures, bleeding problems, heart disease, diabetes, if you have had or will have surgery, or if you have ever received other botulinum toxin injections such as Botox, Myobloc, or Xeomin.

-The effects of Dysport injection are temporary.
+The effects of abobotulinumtoxinA are temporary.
 Your symptoms may return completely within 3 months after an injection.
 After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.

 Before taking this medicine

-You should not receive Dysport injecton if you are allergic to botulinum toxin or cow's milk, or if you have an infection, swelling, or muscle weakness in the area where the medicine will be injected.
-Tell your doctor if you have ever had a side effect after receiving a botulinum toxin in the past
+You should not receive Dysport if you are allergic to botulinum toxin or cow's milk, or if you have an infection in the area where the medicine will be injected.
+Tell your doctor if you have ever had a side effect after receiving botulinum toxin in the past.

-To make sure Dysport is safe for you, tell your doctor if you have:
+To make sure Dysport is safe for you, tell your doctor if you have ever had:

 amyotrophic lateral sclerosis (ALS, or "Lou Gehrig's disease");